Iterator Operations

 Performance Considerations

 - Choose Parallel Execution Carefully: Parallel execution improves performance for independent operations, but use sequential execution when operations depend on each other's results or when maintaining a specific order is important.
+Note that While Loop always executes serially regardless of the Parallel setting.

 - Manage Resource Usage: For large datasets, consider limiting the number of parallel operations to avoid overloading resources.